kadena-io/devnet/README.md

 ## Caveats

 Restarting nodes via `docker compose up` does not preserve databases.
-Therefore nodes have to perform a complete catchup of restart.
+Therefore nodes have to perform a complete catchup after restart.

 Node restarts without deleting the database can be performed by defining nodes in devnet.yaml that store the database on a named value or on the host.